Isabel Oakeshott: Personal life

 Oakeshott married Nigel Rosser and has three children.
 In 2018, she began a relationship with businessman and Reform UK deputy leader Richard Tice.

 During the COVID-19 pandemic in the United Kingdom, neither Oakeshott nor Tice denied their attendance at a garden barbecue (allegedly against the regulations at the time).
 Instead, they made reference to testing their eyesight – an apparent signal to an earlier Dominic Cummings scandal.

-In January 2025 Oakeshott confirmed she had moved to Dubai in the United Arab Emirates with her children several months earlier, claiming the move was prompted by the introduction of VAT on private school fees by the Labour government.
+In January 2025 Oakeshott confirmed she had moved to Dubai in the United Arab Emirates with her children several months earlier, stating the move was prompted by the introduction of VAT on private school fees by the Labour government.
 Richard Tice, her partner, confirmed he was splitting time between Dubai and Skegness.

-Oakeshott is a supporter of Brexit, and has close links to the Conservative Party donor Michael Ashcroft.
+Oakeshott is a supporter of Brexit and has close links to the Conservative Party donor Michael Ashcroft.

+She is the sister of Veronica Oakeshott, a professional campaigner for children's and women's charities and Labour candidate for Bicester and Woodstock in the 2024 General Election.